bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Tabbed Interface with Plain JavaScript." />
 </p>

-And that way you can compare the syntax between the two and understand the difference between playing vanilla javascript and J query and making use of the J query library.
-When we&apos;re done, the interface is going to look exactly the same and function exactly the same as it did before using jQuery except now we&apos;re going to be using plain JavaScript.
+<p>And that way you can compare the syntax between the two and understand
+the difference between playing vanilla javascript and J query and making use of the J query library.
+When we&apos;re done, the interface is going to look exactly the same and function exactly the same as it did before using jQuery except now we&apos;re going to be using plain JavaScript.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 244. example, final css rules (144) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">